sh-veum/kafka-ksqldb-react-test/README.md

 Just goofing around with kafka and ksqldb.

-Uses ksqldb and websocket to send live updates to the frontend.
+Uses KsqlDB and WebSockets to send live updates to the frontend.

 Requires Docker Desktop to run.